 3. Go to a dance, preferably prom

 I was one of those high schoolers who thought dances were super lame.
 And they can be.
 But I went to my senior prom and I’m so glad I did.
-Trust me.
-You should go to your prom.
+Trust me: You should go to your senior prom!
 Don’t have a date?
 Go with a friend or a group of friends.
 Don’t like to dance?
-You certainly don’t have to bust a move to have good time at prom.
+You certainly don’t have to bust a move to have a good time at prom.
 If nothing else, it’s a fun excuse to dress to the nines and make some memories with the people who’ve been a big part of your life for the past four years.

 4. Take pictures and videos